Have you ever wondered when you should use a JPG instead of a PNG? Or maybe you're just trying to figure out which program opens an INDD.

 The reason PNGs are used in most web projects is that you can save your image with more colors on a transparent background.
 This makes for a much sharper, web-quality image.

 GIFs are most common in their animated form, which are all the rage on Tumblr pages and in banner ads.
-It seems like every other day we have a new Grumpy Cat or Honey Boo Boo animated GIF.
+It seems like every day we see pop culture GIF references from Giphy in the comments of social media posts.
 In their more basic form, GIFs are formed from up to 256 colors in the RGB colorspace.
 Due to the limited number of colors, the file size is drastically reduced.

 This is a common file type for web projects where an image needs to load very quickly, as opposed to one that needs to retain a higher level of quality.

 A TIF is a large raster file that doesn't lose quality.
 This file type is known for using "lossless compression," meaning the original image data is maintained regardless of how often you might copy, re-save, or compress the original file.

 Despite TIFF images' ability to recover their quality after manipulation, you should avoid using this file type on the web.
 Since it can take forever to load, it'll severely impact website performance.
 TIFF files are also commonly used when saving photographs for print.